CARC 178 Active

 How to Resolve

-- Verify spend down status with Medicaid Contact the state Medicaid agency to confirm the patient's spend down balance and determine how close they are to meeting the threshold.
+1. Verify spend down amount and accumulation Contact the state Medicaid agency to confirm the patient's monthly spend down requirement and current accumulation.

 Common RARC Pairings